humhub/documentation/docs/develop/notifications.md

 }
 ```

-#### Mail View
+#### Notification View (optional)

+By default, the view of a notification should be located inside `notifications/views`.
+The view of the example above should therefore be located in `mymodule/notifications/views/somethingHappened.php`.

-If you require a different notification view for mails, you have to add an extra view file to `notifications/views/mail`.
+> Info: If you require a different notification view for mails, you have to add an extra view file to `notifications/views/mail`.

 ## Send Notifications